FayJungkook/Long-Text-Sentiment-Evaluation/README.md

 Replace the model in main.py with the large model you want to test.

 Since some of the test questions are subject to copyright, we are unable to make them public.
 This evaluation code only provides example tests to help you understand the approach to long-text sentiment analysis evaluation.

+ If you want to view the results of each test case individually, you can modify the code yourself.
+This code is responsible for automatically calculating the accuracy.